geraldbryan/Time-Management-Project/README.md

   4. Implement it in real life!
 (It is a must :wink:)

 #### Statistics
-In this menu we divide it into two big menu which are [clustering](#Cluster) and [Association rules](#Arules).
-It consist all of what we have been explained in the clustering and Association rules part.
+In this menu we divide it into two big menu which are 'clustering' and 'association rules'.
+It consist all of what we have been explained in the [clustering](#Cluster) and [Association rules](#Arules)part.

 ## Enjoy!
-I do not want you to take more time to read this, so just head to the shiny app, take the survey, and most important, improve your time management quality no matter what groups you belong to based on our survey.
+I do not want you to take more time to read this, so just head to the shiny app, take the survey, and most important, improve your time management quality no matter what groups you belong to.

 Lastly, I want to provide you with another quote that I like:

 > **"The bad news is time flies.
 The good news is you are the pilot"** <br> -Michael Altshuler

-Thank you for reading and use the app.
+Thank you for reading and use the app. :smile:

 If you have any feedback, feel free to contact me.

 Cheers to the better us! :clinking_glasses: